-In the latest live debate organised by Railway Gazette International on Tuesday July 11, a panel of high-level speakers will address the key issues:
+In this debate organised by Railway Gazette International, a panel of high-level speakers addressed these key issues:

 - How far can railways integrate their many different administrative and asset management information systems to provide a comprehensive, connected oversight of their business, in order to deliver a more productive and reliable service?